 This course examines the legal framework for consumer protection law in the United States.
 It explores the federal and states' consumer protection legislation as well doctrines of common law that limit unfair and deceptive contract practices.
 The course will pay special attention to consumer financial and mortgage protection and consumer protection on the Internet.
 Contracts is a pre-requisite.
 The student's grade is based on class participation and a final examination.

 This course, offered over two sequential quarters, is an introduction to commercial and consumer law and lays the foundation for advanced study in commercial transactions, corporations, restitution, consumer credit, insurance, labor and employment law, and investment securities.
 Substantively, the Contracts course deals with how contracts are formed, which contracts are valid, when a contract has been breached and the various remedies for breach, including damages, specific performance, and restitution.
 The course is also designed to introduce the student to legal methodology and to compare the common law with the techniques of statutory interpretation, particularly in connection with the Uniform Commercial Code.
 The student's grade is based on a single final examination at the conclusion of the Spring quarter.

 Greenberg Seminar: Law and Disaster

 The Greenberg seminar on law and disaster will examine different ways in which the law responds to, or prepares for, disasters, and how disasters shape the law.
 Natural calamities like Hurricane Katrina, mass accidents like the Titanic, environmental tragedies like a large oil spill, economic crashes like the collapse of the financial markets, impending catastrophes like climate change, and even colossal legal blunders -- all have met patterns of legal responses that are uniquely shaped by the social and psychological attitudes towards disaster.
-The seminar meetings will be held in the Winter and Spring terms.

 Omri Ben-Shahar, William H. J. Hubbard